beyonddream/snowid/README.md

 #### Benchmark

-Timing benchmark below on how long it takes to generate 100,000 unique ids on my MacBook 2.2 GHz 6-Core Intel Core i7 (not this may vary on your machine type):
+Timing benchmark below on how long it takes to generate 100,000 unique ids on my MacBook 2.2 GHz 6-Core Intel Core i7 (not this may vary based on your machine):

 ```
 $ time make bench